-

-Our residence hall rooms come in a variety of shapes, sizes, and layouts depending on the building, but all come with similar amenities and furniture for your on-campus home.
+Our residence hall rooms come in a variety of shapes, sizes, and layouts depending on the building, but all come with similar amenities and furniture.
 Each residence hall web page includes floor plans and virtual tours, and the information below offers a look at what it’s like inside our rooms.

 See your University Residence Halls contract and the Community Expectations for complete rules and regulations pertaining to what you are allowed to have in your room.